 - Ignite torches or start power supplies and strike arcs by touching electrodes to metals being welded, completing electrical circuits.

-Below is a list of the skills most Welders, Cutters, and Welder Fitters say are important on the job.
+These are the skills Welders, Cutters, and Welder Fitters say are the most useful in their careers:

 Operation and Control: Controlling operations of equipment or systems.